-In light of Pastor Paul Goodnight’s transition to retiremen, and our introduction of John Lauber from Heart Song, before scheduling an appointment with John Lauber, please read all of the following Questions & Answers.
+Before scheduling an appointment with Heart Song counselor John Lauber, please read all of the following Questions & Answers.

 Q: John Lauber is part of an outside counseling group called Heart Song, if I choose to meet with him, where will counseling be held?

 A: John will conduct his counseling at the main RBC building.

 A: John has his own story how the LORD prepared and trained him for serving the body of Christ.
 You will find a summary on the Heart Song website.

 Q: How do I set an appointment with John Lauber?

 A: Please click on his scheduling link below.
 Then either click the “90-Minute Skype Session” or scroll down the page until you see “90 Minute Session – Reston Bible Church” and click there.
 Then click on one of the bold calendar dates and the rest should be self-explanatory.

 Q: From the Heart Song website, it appears that John’s theological training may result in him or his staff holding different doctrinal positions than the Elder Council and pastors at RBC.
 How will those differences be handled?

 A: John and HeartSong agrees to submit to RBC leadership’s doctrine and positions while counseling at RBC.

 Q: Are we only to contact those listed in the contacts section of this page directly for counseling?